jloconnell/remote_sensing_with_R/README.md

 # Remote Sensing with R
-Code and functions for processing remote sensing data in R
+Code and functions for processing and analyzing remote sensing data in R